solyarisoftware/SMS-Echo-Server/README.md

 ```

-In cause of failure sending back the SMS (TX), JSON response show error_message and all info about failure (by example in the example ):
+In cause of failure sending back the SMS (TX), JSON response show error_message and all info about failure (by example in case you didn't set ENV variables):

 ```json
 {